SimAQ: Mitigating Experimental Artifacts in Soft X-Ray Tomography using Simulated Acquisitions: Method

 Off-axis misalignment can be modeled by rolling pixel values and padding projections accordingly, though this feature was not used in our current experiments.

-Flat-field correction mismatch is approximated by adding low-frequency Perlin noise, scaled by the mean intensity of each projection and a tunable flicker-effect hyperparameter.
+Flat-field correction mismatch is approximated by adding low-frequency Perlin noise, scaled by the mean intensity of each projection and a tunable hyperparameter controlling the magnitude of the flickering artifact.

-To account for the influence of varying ice thickness surrounding the sample, which extends well beyond the voxelized specimen, we introduce additive Gaussian noise accounting for the estimated thickness of penetrated ice.
-The ice thickness $h$ is drawn from a Gaussian distribution, and the effective penetration depth is computed as $p(\theta) = \frac{h}{\cos(|\theta|)}$, where $\theta$ denotes the projection angle.
+The ice thickness $h$ is drawn from a Gaussian distribution, and the effective path length through ice is computed as $\ell_\text{ice}(\theta)=\frac{h}{\cos(|\theta|)}$, where $\theta$ denotes the projection angle.
+This increased path length at high tilt angles leads to greater attenuation, which we model as angle-dependent additive noise.

 Although Poisson noise can simulate low-exposure conditions, we omit it in this work due to the high photon count of our experimental acquisitions, which renders such noise negligible.